-Dixie Phillips is on the Christian Editing Services team of Christian book editors.
-An award-winning children's author, she began writing seasonal plays for children in 1987.
+Dixie Phillips, CES Editor and Writer, is an award-winning children's author who began writing seasonal plays for children in 1987.
 These delightful programs have been published by Abingdon Press, Standard Publishing, Eldridge Publishing, Evangelizing Today's Child, and Gospel Publishing House.
 Dixie's children's book, Stubby's Destiny, was awarded the 2008 Best Children's Animal Story by Books and Authors and One Noble Journey received an award from The Children and Teens Book Connection, Top 10 Favorite Books of 2009 for Kids.
 In 2011 Angel Eyes won the Global E-book Award in the Children's Christian category and One Noble Journey was a finalist in the Global E-book Award Faith category.

 Read about Dixie's books and musicals.